Law enforcement in Canada: Legislative security

-British Columbia and Ontario both maintain special constabularies for the purposes of protecting their provincial legislatures.
-Select special constables with both of these security services were armed with handguns in the wake of the 2014 Parliament Hill shooting.
-In Alberta, legislative security is provided by the Alberta Sheriffs Branch, an armed provincial special constabulary also responsible for courtroom security, traffic enforcement on provincial highways, and some criminal investigations.
-In Saskatchewan, the legislative buildings are protected by contracted security guards, but the Provincial Protective Service (responsible for the provincial highway patrol, sheriffs officers, and conservation officers) maintains a special constabulary that patrols Wascana Centre, the park that surrounds the provincial legislature.
+British Columbia, Ontario, Québec, and Saskatchewan maintain special constabularies for the purposes of protecting their provincial legislatures.
+Select special constables in British Columbia and Ontario were armed with handguns in the wake of the 2014 Parliament Hill shooting.
+In Alberta, legislative security is provided by the Alberta Sheriffs Branch, an armed provincial law enforcement agency also responsible for courtroom security, traffic enforcement on provincial highways, and some criminal investigations.
+In Saskatchewan, in addition to the Legislative District Security Unit, the Provincial Protective Service (responsible for the provincial highway patrol, sheriffs officers, and conservation officers) maintains a special constabulary that patrols Wascana Centre, the park that surrounds the provincial legislature.
 The federal parliament buildings in Ottawa are protected by the Parliamentary Protective Service, which was formed by amalgamating the House of Commons Security Services, Senate Protective Service, and the RCMP parliamentary precinct detachment.
 The Service, which was formed after the 2014 Parliament Hill shooting, is not a special constabulary, and only some of its members have the powers of a peace officer.

+Community special constabularies

+In Alberta, Saskatchewan, and Manitoba, municipalities and First Nations are able to raise special constabularies to provide community police services; enforce non-criminal legislation; and assist jurisdictional police in securing crime and incident scenes.
+These agencies are composed of community peace officers (in Alberta), community safety officers (in Saskatchewan), and community/First Nation safety officers (in Manitoba) who are authorized to enforce municipal by-laws and provincial legislation, make arrests and detain members of the public, conduct traffic stops, and, in some cases, conduct investigations into non-emergency criminal offences.
+Officers employed by these agencies are generally unarmed, but may carry firearms to destroy injured animals.

+Because these special constabularies are provincially regulated, the exact duties, powers, and regulations governing their operations vary slightly between each province.
+In Manitoba, for example, community/First Nation safety officers are strictly prohibited from enforcing criminal legislation, while some officers in Saskatchewan and Alberta are empowered to enforce certain Criminal Code violations.

+Other special constable employers

+Although special constables are often employed by special constabularies, they are also be employed by government agencies that require investigators or traffic agents to have some police authority, by police services as part of a tiered police service delivery model, or by civil law enforcement agencies in jurisdictions that do not authorize a specific class of civil law enforcement officer.
+Special constabularies are differentiated from other types of special constable employers by their proactive, uniformed, and semi-independent role in community safety and delivery of police-style services, as opposed to the limited mandate of reactive law enforcement and investigations of other special constable employers or the integrated role of special constables employed by police services.